-The centre has been established in Lincolnshire, after a range of partners began discussions around how to embrace the county’s rural nature and bring some real focus to the challenges and opportunities in providing health and care in rural settings.
+The centre has been established after a range of partners began discussions around how to bring some real focus to the challenges and opportunities in providing health and care in rural settings.

 This began with a symposium on rural health and care, held in Lincolnshire in February 2017, which attracted worldwide attention and began the process of establishing the centre.